-No one of the nominees for directors of the Bank has any substantial interest, direct or indirect, in any matter to be acted upon by the stockholders in their 2023 ASM, other than their election as Directors of the Bank; currently holds government position; or is connected with the government.
+No one of the above nominees for directors of the Bank:

+- 1. Has any substantial interest, direct or indirect, in any matter to be acted upon by the stockholders in their 2023 ASM, other than their election as Directors of the Bank;

+- 2. Currently holds government position;

+- 3. Is connected with the government.